 What young soccer players should learn from Pulisic’s latest performance for Chelsea is how to persevere when things are not going right.
 For Pulisic, he had a tough couple weeks, not playing much or at all and sometimes not even suiting up for games.
 And then he flew all the way back to the United States and lost to Canada and was subbed out and his picture was on the front page of ESPN, nearly in tears.
-This is what Pulisic said about a month ago before his hat trick:
+This is what Pulisic said about a month ago before scoring his hat-trick:

 “The city is great, I’ve enjoyed it.
 It has been good but it has been a change.
 There are going to be challenges,” Pulisic said.
 “I knew it was going to be tough coming here.
 It is never going to be easy.
 I’ve got to grind it out.
 I want to be back and be a part of the team and help the team win games.